hvpham-yorku/HealthQuest/doc/sprint2/standup.md

 - **Worked on:**
   - Wrapped up Sprint 1 documents, including sprint completion and user stories.
 - **Next Steps:**
-  - Focus on the assigned user story.
+  - Will be focusing on the darkmode and user profile image user stories
   - Set up the burndown chart for Sprint 2.
 - **Estimated Completion:** User story by November 30; burndown chart after all tasks are completed.
 - **Blockers:**